The-silent-man/Roblox-AFK-Python-Script/README.md

 # How to use it

-First you gotta install the latest version python to your computer.
+First you gotta install the latest version of python to your computer.

-Next you install the Keyboard Library ketboard with this command here "python -m pip keyboard" (asumming you've installed Python 3.14)
+Next you install the Keyboard Library keyboard with this command here "python -m pip keyboard" (assuming you've installed Python 3.14)

 After that install the file afk.py or just copy the contents and put it in your own python file

-Run the file and then tab back into roblox
+Run the file and then tab back into Roblox

 Now you're able to walk away from your computer for more than 20+ min and still be in the server.